Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 4. What type of content is best for social media?

-Videos and short-form videos generate the most engagement on social media, especially now that videos can be played faster and more reliably.
-Visual content, like infographics and high-quality photos, is also popular since it helps brands stand out amidst the content noise.
+Videos and short-form videos generate the most engagement on social media, especially now that videos play faster and more reliably.
+Other visual content, like infographics and high-quality images, are also popular since they help brands stand out amidst all the “content noise.”

-If you’re ready to fast-track your inbound marketing results with ready-to-publish content, chat with one of our content specialists today.
+So, if you’re ready to fast-track your inbound marketing results with high-quality, engaging content, connect with one of our content specialists today to get started.